FarmBoy522/RP2040-CLI/README.md

 } // end blink_led
 ```
 The parameters are passed in as an array of string tokens.
-The tokens are gathered in the main program, but the programmer shouldn't worry about this.
-These are the arguments to the command line command.
+The tokens are gathered in the main program, and handled by the console.
 The command name is tokens[0].
-In the example code above, the arguments are the LED pin - tokens[1], the number of times to blink - tokens[2], and the duration of the blink (in milliseconds) - tokens[3].
+In the blink_led example above, the arguments are the LED pin - tokens[1], the number of times to blink - tokens[2], and the duration of the blink (in milliseconds) - tokens[3].

 The command blink_led also has to be added to an intialization routine.
 The three pieces of information are the command name, command help, and the function name.

-This also needs modifying in user_funcs.c
+Make these modifications in user_funcs.c
 ```
 // Each user function you create, you must also
 // add to the init_user_functions routine.